-One important aspect to achieving the best texture is to use beer that’s very cold and to use the batter immediately.
+For the perfect fish and chips recipe, one important aspect to achieving the best texture is to use beer that’s very cold and to use the batter immediately.
 If you let it rest for a while like some recipes recommend the fried coating will be heavier and denser.

 For the same reason, if possible chill the flour before using it to coat the fish.

 Besides the key ingredients (more on that below), another secret to achieving the perfect fried fish is the temperature of the oil.